nathansbradshaw/the-seahorse/README.md

 # roadrunner
-A keyboard based on the Ferris Sweep
+A keyboard based on the Ferris Sweep.
 Link to ZMK code (WIP) https://github.com/nathansbradshaw/zmk-roadrunner